janaMabbu/crypto-currency-app/README.md

-# Thank you for yourr time!
+# Thank you for your time!